noodlestan/eslint-config/README.md

 👐 **We welcome contributions!**

-If you'd like to contribute please visit us at [Noodlestan discord](https://discord.gg/b8DkbJSF9z) or drop a line at `hello@noodlestan.org`.Post your idea, report a bug, ask for improvements or just come to say hi! 👋
+If would like to share your ideas, report a bug, ask for improvements - or simply say hi! 👋 - don't hesitate to join us on [Noodlestan's Discord](https://discord.gg/b8DkbJSF9z) or to drop us a line at `hello@noodlestan.org`.

-**Pre-commit:** [Lefthook](https://evilmartians.com/chronicles/lefthook-knock-your-teams-code-back-into-shape) should run automatically before every commit and lint all code.
+**Pre-commit:** [Lefthook](https://evilmartians.com/chronicles/lefthook-knock-your-teams-code-back-into-shape) runs automatically before every commit and lints all code.
 Under the hood it runs `npm run lint` and `npm run ci`.
 Run these to inspect error details.

 ## MIT License